lo-language/velo/docs/basics.md

 log("this will be logged first");
 ```

-*Note: all statements following an asynchronous request are executed before any continuation is run.
+*Note: all statements following an asynchronous request are executed before any consequent is run.
 Replies to async requests are enqueued as they are received.*

-Like most protocols, but unlike most languages, Exa has a clear and explicit concept of failure: *every request can succeed or fail.* This is implemented not by [somehow](https://en.wikipedia.org/wiki/Semipredicate_problem) marking or categorizing a reply as success or failure, but by providing a dedicated channel for failure replies: every request includes neither, either, or both of two distinct continuations - a success continuation, introduced by the `after` construct, and a failure continuation, introduced by the `failure` construct.
+Like most protocols, but unlike most languages, Exa has a clear and explicit concept of failure: *every request can succeed or fail.* This is implemented not by [somehow](https://en.wikipedia.org/wiki/Semipredicate_problem) marking or categorizing a reply as success or failure, but by providing a dedicated channel for failure replies: every request includes neither, either, or both of two distinct consequents - a success consequent, introduced by the `after` construct, and a failure consequent, introduced by the `failure` construct.

 ```
 after readFile(fileName):